wandou-cc/exclusive-translation/README.en.md

 ![教程](./asserts/Tutorial.gif)

 1. The default is based on [Google 翻译](https://translate.google.cn)Reverse development，Support multi-language input and output, just use it directly

+2. Based on the netease youdao to reverse-engineer [netease youdao] (https://fanyi.youdao.com/) without configuration Can be used directly

-2. To support Baidu developer access, you need to configure the appid and key in the configuration items `Baidu Appid` and `Baidu Password`
+3. To support Baidu developer access, you need to configure the appid and key in the configuration items `Baidu Appid` and `Baidu Password`

 [百度翻译官网直达](https://api.fanyi.baidu.com/product/11)

 ![百度配置](./asserts/baiduconfig.png)
 ![百度配置](./asserts/baiduwebsite.png)

-3. To support Ali developer access, you need to configure aid and key in the configuration items `Ali Access Key ID` and `Ali Access Key Secret`
+4. To support Ali developer access, you need to configure aid and key in the configuration items `Ali Access Key ID` and `Ali Access Key Secret`

 [ali官网直达](https://www.aliyun.com/product/ai/alimt?spm=5176.21213303.8115314850.4.6bbf3edaYx4bLO&scm=20140722.S_card@@%E5%8D%A1%E7%89%87@@1954._.ID_card@@%E5%8D%A1%E7%89%87@@1954-RL_%E6%9C%BA%E5%99%A8%E7%BF%BB%E8%AF%91-OR_ser-V_2-P0_0)